 Going along the North shore from W to E, the first point of shelter is Barry's Bay, just west of the former village of Emerald.
 You may prefer to continue E about three miles to the much large Kerr Bay, being careful to pass by the unmarked Berdan's Shoal just east of Emerald, and, further on, Kerr Point Shoal which is marked with a green spar.
 Kerr Bay has a mud and sand bottom, a heavily wooded area on the north side and open fields on the south.
 There will often be a dozen boats in on a summer weekend evening.

 Between Kerr Bay and the Amherst Island ferry dock lies Wright Bay which provides limited anchorage.
-The west side of the ferry dock is available for short periods, giving access to the village of Stella, the public pay phone and the stores.
+The west side of the ferry dock is available for short periods, giving access to the village of Stella.
 There is a public launch ramp on the west side of the dock for landing tenders.

 Stella Bay is a popular anchorage.
 The water at the entrance is deep so the pitch of the bottom tends to be steep making anchoring in some spots a challenge.
 There are houses around the bay and this is as urban as it gets on the Island.
 A public dock on the south side of the bay provides access to land however no overnight docking is permitted.